yast/yast.github.io/doc/how-to-write-tests.md

 the [parallel_tests](https://github.com/grosser/parallel_tests) Ruby gem it is possible to run the tests in parallel.

+The `rake unit:test` includes support for running parallel tests, just make sure you have installed the `ruby<version>-rubygem-parallel_tests` package otherwise the task will use the standard (sequential) RSpec.
+Add the gem to `BuildRequires` dependency if you want to use it also during the RPM package build.

-The `rake unit:test` includes support for parallel tests, just create a `.rspec_parallel` file in the Git root directory.
+To activate the parallel tests just create a `.rspec_parallel` file in the Git root directory.
 The suggested content is

 ```
 --format progress --format ParallelTests::RSpec::RuntimeLogger --out tmp/parallel_runtime_rspec.log